 Haumaru Housing is a limited partnership between the Auckland Council and The Selwyn Foundation, providing safe and affordable housing for older people.
-Sixty-two residential villages across the Auckland region are being systematically refurbished to meet the health, social and community needs of older people.
+Sixty-three residential villages across the Auckland region are being systematically refurbished to meet the health, social and community needs of older people.

 More than simply providing housing, the partnership is also about securing the futures of older people and enhancing their wellbeing.

 It safeguards the living environments of the council’s existing and prospective tenants.
 It provides the assurance of a quality service, backed up by the principles and values of a charitable trust whose 60-plus year mission has been the wellbeing of older people.
 And it unlocks greater potential for The Selwyn Foundation to help and support a much larger proportion of New Zealand’s older population.